 Open up the cart & check the PCB

-The sure-fire way of spotting fake and reproduction Game Boy games.
-Open up the cart.
+The sure-fire way of spotting fake Game Boy games is to open up the cart.
 You will need a 3.8mm Gamebit screwdriver these can be picked up very cheap over at Amazon or eBay.
 Most reputable sellers will let you open the game and inspect the PCB.

 Often, modern fakes will have half the size PCB board.
 Originals will usually have a Nintendo logo somewhere on the PCB.

 Fakes Game Boy games will often have black blobs of epoxy like substance over some of their chips.
-Nintendo never uses epoxy or hot glue.
+Nintendo almost never uses epoxy or hot glue (See links in comments below!) .
 All soldered joints on official cartridges will be of high quality and will not require any additional adhesive to hold them in place.

 If your game does not save you either have a dead battery or no battery at all!
 Once again, the best way to check is to open the cart up.
 If the battery is dead, you can find out how to replace it here.